Json031/MCFastVision/README.md

 # English

-MCFastVision is a general vision recognition toolkit built on iOS Vision framework.
-It wraps OCR, barcode/QR detection, face detection, face landmark detection, rectangle detection, and provides unified configuration and result drawing utilities for quick integration into apps for scanning, recognition and annotation.
+MCFastVision is a lightweight, general-purpose visual recognition toolkit based on Apple's iOS Vision framework.
+It encapsulates capabilities such as text recognition (OCR), barcode/QR code scanning, face detection, face landmark detection, rectangle detection, and animal recognition (cats and dogs).
+The library provides a unified configuration entry point and built-in drawing support for recognition results, enabling rapid integration into business projects for scenarios like scanning, identification, detection, and visual annotation.

 ## Project Example
 ### Face landmarks recognition